Sign Up For Special Offers & Exclusive Content

 6. Listen To Your Body

 Pay attention to what your body is asking for throughout the day, and particularly during the evening when it can be easy to zone out in front of the tv.
-If you notice that your body is giving you tiredness cues too frequently or at strange times, I’d strongly recommend reflecting on your recent sleep quality and implementing a more suitable sleep routine to help you balance things out.
+If you notice that your body is giving you tiredness cues too frequently or at strange times, We encourage our clients to reflect weekly on their recent sleep quality, and support them to implement a more suitable sleep routine.

 7. Practise Mindfulness